 - Set aside a space in your home that is for WORK ONLY.
 This helps your brain separate work from leisure.
-For us, it’s our two corner desks (see below) right by our big window.
+For us, it’s our own home office, with a door that shuts!

 - Keep a work calendar.
 It will help you plan out each week as they come.

 - If you want a little more guidance, we recommend the book The Miracle Morning for Entrepreneurs.
-It helped us create a holistic foundation to our morning routine – physically and intellectually!
+It helped us create a holistic foundation for our morning routine – physically and intellectually!

 Berty and I like to wake up early to make the most of our day.
-This is NOT work time, but a space set aside to slowly wake up, reflect on the day, and get ready.
+This is NOT “work time”, but a space set aside to slowly wake up, reflect on the day, and get ready.
 Occasionally – okay, frequently – Berty makes coffee with our Chemex (my favorite).
-I would do it, but Berty enjoys making coffee so much that I can’t bring myself to take that away from him! 😉

 Quick Tip: If waking up early is difficult for you, try gradually training your body to do so.
 Set your alarm to go off 15 minutes earlier than your usual routine.
 After a week, set it 15 minutes earlier than that, and so on until you reach your desired wake up time!
 The goal is to create good habits, not to force your body into something right away.

-Sometimes we hit the gym if we’re feeling really motivated.
-But most of the time, we find ourselves pouring an extra cup of coffee in a to-go mug, and taking a long walk around UW’s campus or around Greenlake.
-Not only does it help get our blood flowing in the morning, but Berty and I also get an opportunity to catch up with each other, check in, and talk about whatever is coming up next in our crazy schedule.
+One of the easiest ways for us to exercise is to take a long walk around our local park.
+Not only does it help get our blood flowing in the morning, but Berty and I also get an opportunity to catch up with each other, check-in, and talk about whatever is coming up next in our crazy schedule.